7

 • 3

 Where in the world are you located?
 In some places this is not just common but actually a requirement for the PhD.
-Jan 13, 2017 at 15:21
+Commented Jan 13, 2017 at 15:21

 • There is often a provision for "visiting students", and it would almost certainly be possible to arrange the visit if everyone concerned is agreeable.
 The question I'd have is, how is working on Z going to help your progress toward your degree at your current university?
-Ultimately your dissertation needs to be on something that matches the expertise of your supervisor, and that doesn't seem to be the case for Z. Jan 13, 2017 at 15:21
+Ultimately your dissertation needs to be on something that matches the expertise of your supervisor, and that doesn't seem to be the case for Z. Commented Jan 13, 2017 at 15:21

 • I believe there could be a few options, from looking at being a "visiting student" or "visiting scholar", just doing summer research (in the US summer is kind of a free-for-all in how people handle it, but that may not be universal), joint PhD programs, and probably others.
 For future answers, it might help if you tagged at least with a general area/country (like Europe, US, Southeast Asia, etc), and also will you be in need of funding separate from your funding at your home institute?